 - Oh, and a puncture repair kit

-Your attire is largely dependant on whether you have masochistic tendencies or just a straight up fair-weather bikepacker.
+Your attire is largely dependent on whether you have masochistic tendencies or are just a straight up fair-weather bikepacker.
 Either way, you’ll need to keep an eye on the forecast and be prepared for cold, wet ‘British summer-time’ weather.

 Padded shorts, rugged mountain bike shoes and a spare pair for camp wouldn’t go amiss either.

 You’ve probably spent the day shredding backcountry trails like you’re Danny Macaskill after a double espresso, right?
 Yeah, so you’re now a prime candidate for the most deserving person in the world for a big feast around cockle-warming fire followed by a good night’s kip.
 Being kitted out for camp is make or break in terms of weekend satisfaction – do not skim or under prepare here!

 #6 Other essentials

 You’re almost there.
 These are equally important items to cram into your bags that can be shared with other riders as you won’t necessarily need one each.